ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/August 28th.md

 BOOM and I just worked that one out.
 Man, I'm glad this is all working out!
 What's more, I keep on debating about interfaces versus abstract classes...
 For the IResourceSkill interface, I only use it with floats for the generics.
 What's more, for the HasEnoughResource method, it's duplication.
 I think for that REASON I could justify making it an abstract class or something like that.
 We'll see after some dinner.

+---

+ALSO there's this annoying bug I need to fix with the movement when grounded.
+Basically you maintain velocity if you hold up or down when you shouldn't (you slide all over).